 Refrigeration stops the ripening process.

-Try some of these healthful and delicious recipes that registered dietitians have developed:
+Try some of these nutritious and delicious recipes that dietitians have developed:

-Pears also work very well in juices and smoothies.
-People can also eat them raw.
+Pears are also suitable for blending into juices and smoothies, and people can eat them raw.

-Many fruits, including pears, contain a higher amount of fructose than glucose.
-This makes them a high FODMAP food.
+Many fruits, including pears, contain a higher amount of fructose than glucose, making them a high FODMAP food.

-FODMAP stands for “fermentable oligosaccharides, disaccharides, monosaccharides, and polyols.”
-These are all forms of fermentable short-chain carbohydrates.
+FODMAP stands for “fermentable oligosaccharides, disaccharides, monosaccharides, and polyols,” which are all forms of fermentable short-chain carbohydrates.
 A diet low in these types of carbohydrates can decrease common digestive symptoms for FODMAP-sensitive people.

 For example, a diet high in FODMAPs

-A person’s overall eating pattern is the most important dietary factor in disease prevention and achieving good health.
+A person’s overall eating pattern is the most important dietary factor in preventing disease and achieving good health.
 It is better to eat a diet with variety than to concentrate on individual foods.

 That said, pears can have a powerful impact as part of a balanced diet.